RTBHOUSE/kafka-workers/README.md

 ![build status](https://api.travis-ci.org/RTBHOUSE/kafka-workers.svg?branch=master)

-# kafka-workers
+# Kafka Workers

-Kafka Workers is a client library which unifies records consuming from Kafka and processing them by user-defined WorkerTasks.
+Kafka Workers is a client library which unifies records consuming from Kafka and processing them by user-defined tasks.
 It provides:
  - higher level of distribution because of sub-partitioning defined by **WorkerPartitioner**,
  - tighter control of offsets commits to Kafka applied by **RecordStatusObserver**,
  - possibility to pause and resume processing by **WorkerTask** for given partition,